Working with us

 Student projects

 If you are a student at the University of Exeter with an interest in plant biomechanics, carnivorous plants, plant-insect interactions or interdisciplinary projects at the intersection of biology, physics and engineering, consider doing a research project in our lab!
 We offer various research projects for final year BSc and MSc students in Biosciences (modules BIO3096 and BIOM569), but we are equally open to host summer projects.
 If you are a student in Engineering or Physics who would like to work with us, please get in touch to explore options – we are keen to hear from you!
+Please also contact us as early as possible if you have your own project idea that would fit well into our lab remit – we might be able to accommodate your interests and ideas in the project descriptions for the next academic year!

-• How do Cephalotus follicularis pitcher plants capture insects?
+- How do Cephalotus follicularis pitcher plants capture insects?
 (BIOM569)

-• Regulation of trap fluid viscoelasticity by carnivorous Nepenthes pitcher plants (BIOM569)
+- Regulation of trap fluid viscoelasticity by carnivorous Nepenthes pitcher plants (BIOM569)

-• How do free-floating pond plants control their orientation in the water?
+- How do free-floating pond plants control their orientation in the water?
 (BIO3096)

 Collaborations